thenpingme/docs/configuration.md

 By default, the package will dispatch all pings to the queue for asyncrhonous processing.
 If you would prefer the tasks be dispatched immediately, you may set this value to `false`.

+### `THENPINGME_QUEUE_CONNECTION`

+If you wish to send your ping jobs on a specific queue connection, you may specify a value from your queue configuration here.
+By default, we will use `config('queue.default')`.

+### `THENPINGME_QUEUE_NAME`

+If you want to specify a different queue to send your ping jobs to for processing, you may specify a value from your queue configuration here.
+By default, we will use the queue name from your configured queue connection.

 > The job will be dispatched on the `default` queue, so ensure you have a queue worker for this queue running.

 ### `THENPINGME_API_URL`